 Bathymetric surveying supports environmental monitoring by mapping and classifying submerged vegetation and habitat to assess aquacultures, study marine ecology and hydrodynamics.

 Why use airborne bathymetric LiDAR?

-- Airborne survey can improve the efficiency, resolutions and accuracy of the survey while covering the same area in just a few days, offering a more time- and cost-effective solution
+- Airborne survey can improve the efficiency, resolution and accuracy of the survey while covering the same area in just a few days, offering a more time- and cost-effective solution.

-- Airborne bathymetry systems are optimised for shallow water data collection, which makes them ideal for mapping seagrass which grows primarily in water depths of 30 metres and less
+- Airborne bathymetry systems are optimised for shallow water data collection, which makes them ideal for mapping seagrass, which grows primarily in water depths of 30 metres or less.